Please register or login to continue

 'What are you trying to tell me?'

-I took him to the side and had whispered into his ear, 'That man there dressed in Moslem garb was the man, who I saw attack us yesterday'.
+I took him aside and whispered in his ear, 'That man there dressed in Moslem garb is the man I saw attack us yesterday'.

 'Mon Dieu, are you certain?
-How can you be assured of that assumption?'
+How can you be so sure?'

 'I cannot forget those penetrating and beady eyes'.

-The man at the bazaar never espied our presence.
-We saw him depart the bazaar and get into the tram that took him, as we had followed him in our automobile.
+The man at the bazaar never noticed our presence.
+We saw him depart and board the tram, which we followed in our motorcar.

-'If this man is our assassin, then where do you believe, he is heading to?'
-Bonheur had asked.
+'If this man is our assassin, where do you believe he is heading?'
+Bonheur asked.

-'The general impression I have is that, he will lead us to the real culprit'.
+'My general impression is that he will lead us to the true culprit'.

 'Do you mean the mastermind?'